KunningTang1/P3T-Net-for-3D-large-image-transfer/README.md

 This dataset includes a nano-CT image of a dual-mode scan of a Lithium-ion battery cathode (voxel size: 128nm); and a nano-CT image of a single-mode scan of a lithium-ion battery cathode (voxel size: 128nm).

 A step-by-step data preparation.
-1. For the target domain image, segment the 8-bit grayscale image into user-defined phases, for the example given, the image is segmented into pore space and solid phase using a threshold value of 121.
+1. For the target domain image, segment the 8-bit grayscale image into user-defined phases.
+For the example, the image is segmented into pore space and solid phase using a threshold value of 121.
-2. Crop the grayscale target image and its segmented image into patches and save them in two separate files, run Semantic_Indication_Modules.py for training the Semantic Indication Module using these grayscale patches as input and segmented patches as ground truth, and save the trained model.
+2. Crop the grayscale target image and its segmented image into patches and save them in two separate files.
+Run Semantic_Indication_Modules.py for training the Semantic Indication Module using these grayscale patches as input and segmented patches as ground truth, and save the trained model.
 3. Crop the same number of patches from the Source domain image with the same size as the target patches and save them into a third file.
 4. Run Domain_Transfer_and_Semantic_Consistency_Module.py using the patches from all three files and load the pre-trained Semantic Indication Module for computing semantic consistency.
 After training, save the trained model.
 5. Load the trained domain transfer module, infer on all 2D slices across the X-Y plane, and stack them into a new 3D image.
 Transpose the new 3D image and the misalignment issue can be observed.